caspersg/last-motion.nvim/README.md

 # last-motion.nvim
 Repeat the last motion or reverse the last motion in Neovim.

-Like . (dot) repeat, but for all kinds of movements.
+Like . (dot) repeat, but for motions.

 So you can:
 - repeat the last motion